The Preliminary Mauve Science Programme: Science themes identified for the first year of operations: The Mauve Science Programme

 Objective 2: Young Sun-like (G/K-type) stars such as V889 Her and $\epsilon$ Eridani offer an equally important window into the continuum properties of stellar superflares.
-These stars are rapid rotators with strong magnetic fields and produce frequent superflares with energies $\gtrsim 10^{34}$ erg, but the associated brightening in the optical band is only $\sim$0.5–1\%, making ground-based spectroscopic observations nearly impossible.
-TESS observations indicate that V889 Her flares of this scale occur every 1–2 days and last tens of minutes \citep{2025ApJ...993...80N}.
-Simulations assuming a 1\% flare ($\approx2\times10^{34}$ erg) and a 5-minute Mauve exposure show that spectra binned to 25–50 nm can distinguish optically thin continua—characterised by a pronounced Balmer jump—from 10,000–20,000 K blackbody continua.
+These stars are rapid rotators with strong magnetic fields and produce frequent superflares with energies $\gtrsim 10^{34}$ erg. {Although the associated brightening in the optical band is only $\sim$0.5–1\%, this does not reflect the total energetic output of the event.
+While cool stars have photospheric temperatures of roughly 3000-6000 K, the flare emission can be characterised by an effective temperature of $\sim$10,000 K (or higher).
+This naturally leads to a stronger relative enhancement at shorter wavelengths (UV and X-rays), while the optical contributes only a small fraction to the bolometric flare energy.
+The low optical contrast makes ground-based spectroscopic observations nearly impossible.} TESS observations indicate that V889 Her flares of this scale occur every 1–2 days and last tens of minutes \citep{2025ApJ...993...80N}.
+Simulations assuming {a 1\% increase in flux relative to the quiescent emission} ($\approx2\times10^{34}$ erg) and a 5-minute Mauve exposure show that spectra binned to 25–50 nm can distinguish optically thin continua—characterised by a pronounced Balmer jump—from 10,000–20,000 K blackbody continua.
 Thus, observations are planned for V889 Her for 100--380 hrs considering the high flare rate in TESS. $\epsilon$ Eridani shows only a modest flare rate in TESS photometry, yet HST FUV observations reveal that it produces flares far more frequently \citep{2022ApJ...936..170L}.
 Although Mauve's sensitivity is more limited than that of HST, the largest flares detectable by Mauve are expected to occur roughly once or twice per day.
 Therefore, the plan is to conduct 50–100 hours of observations of $\epsilon$ Eridani to capture these events.

 As a goal, by combining Mauve observations with analytical continuum diagnostics \citep{2024MNRAS.532L..56H} and state-of-the-art 1D hydrodynamic models such as RADYN \citep{2020PASJ...72...68N,2024ApJ...969..121K}, the plasma temperature, column density, and the properties of nonthermal electron/proton beams responsible for heating will be inferred.
 These results will enable the construction of an observation-based spectral model for (super-)flares on M-dwarfs and Sun-like stars.